UBS: Bank vaults and bunkers

 UBS, along with other Swiss banks, owns and operates undisclosed or otherwise secretive bank vaults, storage facilities or underground bunkers for gold bars, diamonds, cash, or other valuable physical assets.
 The geographical location of these facilities are undisclosed to the public but are known to be present in the mountainous regions of the Swiss Alps.
 These facilities are not subject to the same banking regulations as banks in Switzerland and do not have to report holdings to regulatory agencies.
 According to the Swiss Armed Forces, UBS purchased four former military bunkers to convert into storage facilities throughout the 1980s and 1990s.
 Three of these bunkers are not accessible by road or foot and require aircraft transportation.
 The transfer of assets to these bunkers is selective as a multi-stage security clearance is required and is not available to all UBS clients.
 In special circumstances, UBS contracts smaller banks in Southern Switzerland to maintain company assets.

 The largest disclosed Swiss bank vault is five floors (19 m) under the bank's Geneva headquarters.
-In July 2013, UBS established a gold storage facility and depository in Singapore for high net worth and ultra high net worth clients in their Hong Kong, China, and Malaysia markets who are willing to pay high fees and commissions for the highest level of secrecy and safety for their assets.
+In July 2013, UBS established a gold storage facility and depository in Singapore for high net worth and ultra high net worth clients in its Hong Kong, China, and Malaysia markets who are willing to pay high fees and commissions for the highest level of secrecy and safety for their assets.